MonaKumari08/SQL-Portfolio-Project-for-Data-analyst/README.md

 ## 🚀 Getting Started
 ### Prerequisites
 Ensure you have:
-- A SQL database system (MySQL, PostgreSQL, SQLite, etc.)
+- A SQL database system (MySQL, PostgreSQL, SQL Server etc.)
 - Basic knowledge of SQL queries

 ### Steps to Run the Project